Sailor Moon (TV series): Editing and censorship Sailor Moons original North American release was the subject of heavy editing which resulted in large amounts of removed content and alterations that greatly changed the original work. These changes altered almost every aspect of the show including character names, clothing, scenes and dialogue. Some scenes with brief nudity and bathing were also censored, and any type of violence including violence against children was also removed.

-Viz Media's release restores all of the content that was cut from the original Japanese version, including scenes that were censored by Optimum Productions at the request of DiC and Cloverway.
+The series also faced censorship in various countries that ranged from changing a character's gender (e.g.: changing Zoisite and Fisheye from male to female) to removing gender fluidness in characters, or editing romantic pairings into close relationships between family members (e.g.: making Sailor Neptune and Sailor Uranus cousins).
+Sociology professor Rhea Hoskin specifies that the removal of homosexual and gender-fluid characters in the 1990s Sailor Moon highlights the exclusivity of what was otherwise representation of LGBTQ in a female-lead superhero show.
+Modern releases restore the censored material cut from the original Japanese version.

 Music

 Takanori Arisawa composed the score for Pretty Soldier Sailor Moon.
 Arisawa earned the Golden Disk Grand Prize from Columbia Records for his work on the first series soundtrack in 1993.
 In 1998, 2000, and 2001 Arisawa won three consecutive JASRAC International Awards for most international royalties, owing largely to the popularity of Sailor Moon music in other nations.

 The first opening theme, Moonlight Densetsu (ムーンライト伝説, Mūnraito Densetsu), was used for the first 166 episodes, being performed by DALI for the first two seasons and then by Moon Lips for the next two seasons.
 The second opening theme, for the remaining episodes, is "Sailor Star Song" performed by Kae Hanazawa.
 The last ending theme, used for the series finale at episode 200, is Moon Lips's version of "Moonlight Densetsu".

 The DiC/Cloverway/Optimum English adaptation of the anime series used the melody of "Moonlight Densetsu" with very different English lyrics.
 At the time, it was unusual for anime theme songs to be translated, and this was one of the first such themes to be redone in English since Star Blazers.
 The English theme has been described as "inane but catchy".
-The Japanese theme is a love song based on the relationship between Usagi and Mamoru ("born on the same Earth"), whereas the English Sailor Moon theme rather resembles a superhero anthem.
+The Japanese theme is a love song based on the relationship between Usagi and Mamoru ("born on the same Earth"), whereas the English Sailor Moon theme resembles a superhero anthem.